 Jem closes her eyes and puts a hand over her heart, adopting

-a sweet little voice that’s nothing like her loud normal one.
+a sweet little voice that’s nothing like her loud normal

 “What I’ll miss most about my BFF Lizzie Finklestein is